telerik/maui-docs/controls/chart/series/cartesian/scatter-line-series.md

 ## Customization Example

-The following example adds customizations to the Scatter Line Series by applying `Stroke` and `StrokeThickness` to the series.
+The following example adds customizations to the ScatterLine Series by applying `Stroke` and `StrokeThickness` to the series.

 ```XAML
 <telerikChart:RadCartesianChart>